10 Telepsychiatry Companies For Your Mental Health

 Founded in 2014, Stockholm, Sweden startup Competencer has raised $320,000 to develop a digital platform that matches people with the right coach, therapist, or psychologist.
 Clients can browse provider profiles by specialty topics such as career, lifestyle, or personal development, and choose the professional they’re most comfortable with.
 Alternatively, Competencer can match new clients with the right provider upon request.
 The platform takes care of scheduling, payment, and the video sessions, and users have a dedicated profile page where they can track their development.
 Competencer doesn’t charge patients for the service, they only need to pay the mental health specialist’s fee.
 Specialists pay a monthly fee of $11-$32 for using the platform and a 5-15% variable fee on rates charged, depending on the type of subscription they choose.

 Founded in 2016, Berlin, Germany startup Selfapy has raised an undisclosed amount of funding to develop a self-help platform that offers online courses for mental health issues including depression, eating disorders, phobias, and attention deficits.
-At the beginning, users complete a self-administered online test then progress to the most relevant topics.
+In the beginning, users complete a self-administered online test then progress to the most relevant topics.
 Selfapy offers optional therapist support to go along with the courses and provides individual counseling when needed.
 It’s $31 a month to access the courses, and $68 a month if you want to include therapist support.
 The startup has partnered with many national and regional insurance providers in Germany and has helped more than 5,000 users to this day.

 Telepsychiatry helps democratize access to mental health treatments in a variety of ways, from decreasing cost to increasing accessibility.
-These online platforms can also help providers deal with back office administration, freeing up psychiatrists to spend all their time talking to patients instead.
+These online platforms can also help providers deal with back-office administration, freeing up psychiatrists to spend all their time talking to patients instead.
 Increased efficiency results in lower hourly rates compared to face-to-face therapy, and also makes it easier for people to find treatment – like the many schizophrenics that email us.
 Most of these startups have specific packages geared towards corporate employers which is unsurprising, considering employee mental health costs are rising twice as fast as all other medical expenses.
 There is still a long way to go before the global mental health crisis gets solved, but online therapy is definitely a step in the right direction.
 “Remember when” is the lowest form of conversation said Tony Soprano once.
 And maybe soon, we’ll remember when there used to be a time when not everyone had access to mental health professionals.

 Want to give telepsychiatry a try?
 Why not give Talkspace a try.
 All of their licensed therapists have over 3,000 hours of clinical experience and you can be sure that you’ll be speaking with someone who is experienced and able to help if you need it.
 Chat with a mental health professional by text when you actually need help.
 Click here to see how it works.